 How to Help Your Molting Chickens

 Your first thought is that some critter got in the coop and had a chicken for dinner.
 So you do a headcount.
-After breathing a sigh of relief that everyone is safe and sound, you realize that it’s just time for the yearly chicken molt.
+After breathing a sigh of relief that everyone is safe and sound, you start to wonder what happened.

 What Does It Mean When A Chicken Is Molting?